Linguistic purism in Korean

 Linguistic purism in the Korean language is the belief that words of native Korean origin should be used in place of foreign-derived "loanwords".
 This belief has been the focus of movements in both North and South Korea, where adherents have sought to deter the use of loanwords, regardless of whether they have been formally adopted into the Korean language.
 Of primary interest has been the replacement of Japanese-influenced loanwords (especially from the period of Japanese forced occupation) when the Korean language faced multiple hardships and was discouraged in favor of Japanese, although the specific policies differ between the North and South.

 North Korea

 North Korea is known for eliminating most loanwords, which comprise most of the language differences between North and South.
 Unlike South Korea, where hanja has been intermittently used in texts, North Korea abolished the usage of Chinese characters in 1949.
-Many loanwords with hanja, especially academic words that were introduced during the Japanese occupation, were refined into native Korean.
+Many loanwords with hanja, especially academic words that were introduced during the Japanese occupation, were replaced with native vocabulary.
 Some examples include: